hchauvet/beampy/README.md

 doc = document()

 with slide():
-   maketitle('Beampy a tool to make simple presentation','Hugo Chauvet')
+   maketitle('Beampy a tool to make simple presentation', ['Hugo Chauvet'] )

 with slide():
    title("Beampy test")
    text("""Use LaTeX to render text and $$\\sqrt{10}$$""", align='center')

 save('./beampy_presentation.html')

 #To save in pdf just change the above command to the following
 #save('./beampy_presentation.pdf')
 ```